fredrukundo/TEST-FRONT/Task1/README.md

 # Task 1: Advanced React Component with Custom Hook

 This project is a React application that includes an advanced component named `UserDetails`, which fetches and displays details of a user based on the user ID passed as a prop.
-It leverages a custom hook `useFetchUser` to handle data fetching caching loading states, error handling, and manual data refresh.
+It leverages a custom hook `useFetchUser` to handle data fetching caching loading states error handling, and manual data refresh.

 ## Features